 - A community will form around interesting problems, and there is value in community beyond the ability of the members to produce a product

 Open Access Journals

-- Facilitate equitable access to research, often collected with public funds
+- Equitable access to research, often collected with public funds

-- Allow authors to maintain the copyright of the work that they have created rather than handing over the copyright to a publisher
+- Authors can maintain the copyright of the work that they have created rather than handing over the copyright to a publisher

-- Provide the ability to create a larger body of literature surrounding important topics
+- The ability to create a larger body of literature surrounding important topics

 - Expand the scale and reach of journal articles